FaqT0tum/Orbion_Space_Mouse_OLD/README.md

 Before printing pay attention to the center distance of the encoder holes, 2 more diffuse sizes are available, 14mm and 17mm (file Enc_holder & Knob_axis)

+I would like to point out that, if you use ABS it is good to know that some dimensions will not be correct if you do not take the usual precautions to the problem of shrinkage
+In any case, make sure that your printer has the correct dimensional parameters

 # Social